DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

   <span class="arrow">▸</span>
 </div>
 <div class="warning-collapsible-content">
-<p>The EEG Core of the HBCD Data Coordinating Center (HDCC) has built HBCD EEG Utilities for working with the first HBCD EEG data release.
-We recommend all users review these tools: <a href="">ADD READTHEDOCS LINK</a>
+<p>The EEG Core of the HBCD Data Coordinating Center (HDCC) has developed some helpful tools for extracting summary statistics and trial measures from HBCD EEG release data.
+We encourage all users to explore these resources at the <a href="https://docs-hbcd-eeg-utilities.readthedocs.io">HBCD EEG Utilities</a> website.</p>
 </div>
 </p>